MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

     FilteredRows
 ```

-Unfortunately, the Power Query engine no longer recognized that as a selection pattern that maps to the `category` search parameter, but if we restructure the query to:
+Unfortunately, the Power Query engine no longer recognized that as a selection pattern that maps to the `category` search parameter, but if you restructure the query to:

 ```M
 // Efficient Power Query allowing folding